Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The KBQA Modeling

-\textbf{Attention Mechanisms:} Now, we discuss the reasoning process over a candidate graph through attention mechanisms, which can discover underlying correlations between a question and different features/aspects of any candidate node.
+\textbf{Attention Mechanisms.} The attention mechanisms can discover underlying correlations between a question and different features/aspects of any candidate node.
 Here, we will use the attention between aspect ``type" and the input question, namely type-to-question attention, to illustrate how the attention mechanism works.
-Given the question representation $H^q=(h_1^q,h_2^q,…,h_{|q|}^q)$, and the type embedding $h^t$, the alignment score $u^{t2q}$ and attention weight $\alpha^{t2q}$ are calculated as follows.

-where $W_{t2q}$ and $b_{t2q}$ are model parameters.
-Finally, the type-related question representation, namely type-to-question representation, is obtained by

-where, $r^{t2q}$ can be considered as a question representation which incorporates type information.
-Similarly, we can also obtain such representations for other aspects, including path, entity, and context.
+Given the question representation $H^q=(h_1^q,h_2^q,…,h_{|q|}^q)$, and the type embedding $h^t$, the alignment score $u^{t2q}$ and attention weight $\alpha^{t2q}$ are calculated as $u_i^{t2q}=(h^t)^T tanh(W_{t2q}h_i^q+b_{t2q})$ and $\alpha_i^{t2q} =\frac{exp(u_i^{t2q})}{\sum_{j=1}^{|q|} exp(u_j^{t2q})}$, respectively.
+Here $W_{t2q}$ and $b_{t2q}$ are model parameters.
+Finally, the type-related question representation, namely type-to-question representation, is obtained by $r^{t2q}=\sum_{j=1}^{|q|}\alpha_j^{t2q} h_j^q$ where $r^{t2q}$ is a question representation which incorporates type information.
+Similarly, we can obtain such representations for other aspects, including path, entity, and context.
 Hereafter, they are denoted as $r^{e2q}$, $r^{p2q}$ and $r^{c2q}$, respectively.

-\textbf{Scoring Answers:} The prediction of answers is made based on the similarity score between the input question and each answer candidate, which is a weighted average score of distances between questions and different answer aspects of each candidate.
-For each aspect, we first calculate the similarity of its embedding and aspect-to-question representation as follows:

-Since different aspects of candidate answers are not equally important to the final predictions, we also calculate the weight of each aspect as follows.

-where $H_{avg}^q$ represents the question representation obtained by performing average-pooling over the sequence of hidden states of the question $H^q=(h_1^q,h_2^q,…,h_{|q|}^q )$.
-Therefore, the final score of each candidate answer a can be obtained as follows:
+\textbf{Scoring Answers.} The prediction of answers is made based on the similarity score between the input question and each answer candidate, which is a weighted average score of distances between questions and different answer aspects of each candidate.
+For each aspect, we first calculate the similarity of its embedding and aspect-to-question representation as $s_{tq}=(h^t)^T r^{t2q}$.
+Since different aspects of candidate answers are not equally important to the final predictions, we also calculate the weight of each aspect as $w_{tq}=(H_{avg}^q)^T r^{t2q}$, where $H_{avg}^q$ represents the question representation obtained by performing average-pooling over the sequence of hidden states of the question $H^q=(h_1^q,h_2^q,…,h_{|q|}^q )$.
+Therefore, the final score of each candidate answer will be $S(q,a)=w_{eq} s_{eq}+w_{tq} s_{tq}+w_{pq} s_{pq}+w_{cq} s_{cq}$.
+During testing, candidate answers are ranked based on their scores.